 Thoroughly mash avocado into a paste.
 Combine with remaining ingredients.
 Apply mixture onto damp hair, while gently massaging into scalp.
 Cover hair with a shower cap, and leave on for 45 minutes.
 Wash and style as usual.

-If you’re traveling, and making your own mask isn’t possible, throw this 10 Miracle Mask in your bag so you can nourish your hair while you’re away.
+If you’re traveling, and making your own mask isn’t possible, throw this keratin hair mask in your bag so you can nourish your hair while you’re away.

 Don’t you feel like a million bucks when your hair looks fabulous.
 Keep it in tip-top condition with these five hair masks.